zecure/shadowd/README.md

 ## Database
 Install and configure a database server.
 At the moment shadowd officially supports PostgreSQL and MySQL.
-You should create a new user and database for shadowd and import the correct layout.
+Afterwards create a new user and database for shadowd and import the correct layout.

 If you are using PostgreSQL you can use `psql` to import the layout.